-The financial statements have been prepared under the historical cost convention on an accrual and going concern basis, except for the following material items which have been measured at fair value as required by relevant Ind-AS:
+The financial statements have been prepared under the historical cost convention on an accrual and going concern basis, except for the items where the relevant Ind AS requires the financial instruments to be classified as fair value through profit or loss ('FVTPL') and are measured at fair value, including the following material items:

-- a) certain financial assets and financial liabilities (including derivative financial instruments) and contingent consideration that are measured at fair value; - b) assets held for distribution to owners upon demerger that are held at lower of carrying cost and fair value less cost to distribute; - c) share based payments; and - d) The defined benefit asset/(liability) which is recognised as the present value of defined benefit obligation less fair value of plan assets.
+- a) certain financial assets and financial liabilities (including derivative financial instruments) and contingent consideration that are measured at fair value; - b) assets held for distribution to owners upon demerger that are held at lower of carrying cost and fair value less cost to distribute; - c) share based payments; and - d) The defined benefit asset/(liability) which is recognised as the present value of defined benefit obligation less fair value of plan assets. - e) Liability in respect of forward contract/ call and put options for acquisition of Non-controlling interests are measured at fair value. - f) Contingent liability and indemnification of asset acquired in a business combination are measured at fair value